(Last Update: 10:51 PDT 7 July 2023 )

 The trailer is a steel trailer made by John Welch, using a Burley rear-triangle hitch.
 It has been used for several unusual loads, including a 25' extension ladder (14' in its shortest form) and a 4-drawer oak filing cabinet weighing 150 pounds.
 Here I'm shown taking 150 pounds of junk to the recycling center at the City dump.
 The heaviest load it has been used for is 225 lbs (just over 100 kg) of fruit for Bike-To-Work Day in 1994.
-The recumbent has been used with a lighter Burley Tourist trailer purchased in 1991 and used for a 1200-mile tour in 1991, a 630-mile trip in 1992, and a 500-mile tour from Santa Cruz to Los Angeles.
+The recumbent has been also used with a lighter Burley Tourist trailer purchased in 1991 and used for a 1200-mile tour in 1991, a 630-mile trip in 1992, and a 500-mile tour in 1994 from Santa Cruz to Los Angeles.
 I still have both the John Welch trailer and the Burley Tourist, and I used them for shopping.

 I used to have a Burley d'lite trailer (with the optional stroller conversion kit) for carrying Abraham around.
 He was several months old before he rode in it, since I couldn't get his first car seat to fit.
 He switched over to a Trail-A-Bike when he was about 4 years old, and to his own bike when he was about 9 or 10 years old.

 I also modified the handlebars on the Ryan to reduce wrist stress, using Stix handlebar extenders and old barcon thumb shifters, instead of the wrist-killing grip shifters.
 I can now ride with my wrist braces on.
 The LongBikes Vanguard comes with a rather different handlebar design that includes handlebar extenders.
 Adjusting them to be at the right angle is a bit difficult, the handlebars as shipped are too wide, and the left-and-right extenders are on the wrong sides, but it is possible to get a comfortable fit for the underseat steering with a little tweaking.